Understanding Diarrhoea in Dogs: Causes and Care - AniForte UK

 Identifying the causes correctly

-The most common causes of diarrhoea:
+Common causes of diarrhoea:

 • Viral or bacterial infections (salmonella / E. coli bacteria)